Osamaashraf12/OverTheWire-bandit/Level1-2.md

 ```
 cd /home/kali/bandit/
 ```
-- _cd_ changes to a directory.
+- `cd` changes to a directory.
 If I forgot the path, I can find it:
 ```
-locate p0.txt
+locate p1.txt
 ```
-> It shows /home/kali/bandit/p0.txt, so I’m in the right place.
+> It shows /home/kali/bandit/p1.txt, so I’m in the right place.

 Now save the password:
 ```
-echo 'password_from_level_1' > p1.txt
+echo 'password_for_level_2' > p2.txt
 ```
-Replace password_from_level_1 with the password you copied.
+Replace password_for_level_2 with the password you copied.
 Let’s check:
 ```
 ls
 ```
-> It shows p0.txt and p1.txt.
+> It shows p1.txt and p2.txt.
 The password is saved!

 ### Learnables from this level:
-- Linux commands: _pwd_ to check my directory, _cd_ to move directories, _find_ to search files, _locate_ (but it didn’t work in the SSH server).
+- Linux commands: `pwd` to check my directory, `cd` to move directories, `find` to search files, `locate` (but it didn’t work in the SSH server).
-- Redirection:_ >_ saves output to a file, _<_ sends a file to a command.
+- Redirection: `>` saves output to a file, `<` sends a file to a command.
 These are super useful in pentesting to handle files and data.
 File names: Weird names like - can trick commands like cat.
 Using paths or redirection fixes it.
 This happens in real systems too!

 What’s Next?